-What if you don’t succeed at getting the salary you’ve dreamt of?
-If this happens, you should at the very least be quite proud of yourself that you at least tried to negotiate, and you should look at your other benefits as well – because even though salary’s important, it’s not everything.
+What if you do not succeed in getting the salary you dreamed of?
+Then you should first be very proud and satisfied with yourself because you tried to negotiate, and then you should look at the other benefits - because although salary is important, it is not everything.

-For instance, you should check into the amount of your future pension.
-Saving for retirement is an important part of the benefits you get through working; in fact, it’ll be your salary when you get older.
+Something you should check is how much you get in pension.
+For example, pension savings are an important part of the benefits you get from working, and should actually become your salary when you get older.

-– Having good coverage means that you can save a lot of money by not having to buy insurance policies on your own.
-It’ll also help your personal budget if your employer covers your mobile phone as well as your broadband and mobile phone bills, says Moldrem.
+“Good coverage means that you can save a lot of money by not having to buy these insurances privately.
+It also helps with the calculation if they cover mobile, as well as broadband and mobile bills,” says Almbakk.